University of Limerick Vikings: Formation and early years

-2007

-The Vikings had their greatest season ever in 2007.
-Winning every game they played (the sole loss coming by way of a forfeit due to field unavailability against Cork) in dominant fashion – their smallest margin of victory being 16 points.

-The Vikings league best defence allowed more than 6 points in a game only once, in a 36–20 road victory over the Cork Admirals, and the offence was equally as dominant, averaging almost 43 points a game and scoring at least four touchdowns in every game, led by an overpowering O-Line and strong running game.
+Late 2000s to 2010

+The UL Vikings finished the 2006 season with a 5–2–1 record, led by their defence, which gave up only 6 points in five home games.
+The Vikings made the postseason for the first time in four years and defeated the Carrickfergus Knights on the road to make the Shamrock Bowl for the second time.
+However, a strong Dublin Rebels team upended the Vikings 44–12 to claim their fourth consecutive Shamrock Bowl victory.

-The Vikings entered the playoffs as Shamrock Bowl favourites, but had to get past a 4th-seeded Belfast Bulls team in the semi-finals, eventually winning by a dominating 44–2 scoreline.
-This led to the first ever all-Munster Shamrock Bowl against the Cork Admirals, which was held at the UL Sports Grounds on 29 July.
-The Vikings won a close fought match by a margin of 22–14 courtesy of three rushing touchdowns from game MVP Seamus Hogan to claim their first-ever Shamrock Bowl title.
+In the 2007 season, the Vikings won every game they played and entered the playoffs as Shamrock Bowl favourites.
+Reaching the final, they contested the first all-Munster Shamrock Bowl against the Cork Admirals, which was held at the UL Sports Grounds on 29 July 2007.
+The Vikings won a close fought match by a margin of 22–14 and claimed their first-ever Shamrock Bowl title.

-2008

 The Vikings finished the 2008 regular season with a 7–1 record, winning their second consecutive Southern Division title.
 The sole loss came at home at the hands of fellow Shamrock Bowl finalists Dublin Rebels.
-The Vikings returned most of the starters from the 2007 season.

-The Vikings finished as the number two seeds, and after easily defeating the Belfast Trojans 42–8 in the semi-final, proceeded to their third consecutive Shamrock Bowl.
-The bowl took place on 10 August at CIT Stadium in Cork against the number one seeded Dublin Rebels.
+The Vikings finished the 2008 season as the number two seeds and, after defeating the Belfast Trojans 42–8 in the semi-final, proceeded to their third consecutive Shamrock Bowl.
+The bowl took place on 10 August 2008 at CIT Stadium in Cork against the number one seeded Dublin Rebels.
 The Vikings had a 14–3 lead going into half-time, and thanks to a blocked field goal in the fourth quarter, the Vikings won their second Shamrock Bowl in two years, defeating the Rebels 14–12.